Andreessen Horowitz

 Series B in 2022

-Propel, Inc. is a technology company based in Brooklyn, New York, founded in 2014.
-It specializes in developing mobile software applications aimed at improving the financial health of low-income Americans.
-The company's primary product, Providers, is a free app designed for EBT cardholders, enabling them to manage their government benefits, such as SNAP and rental assistance.
-The app also helps users save on essential expenses and earn cash, while offering features that allow them to check their balance and organize budgets around local deals.
-Propel's focus is on empowering its users to better navigate financial challenges and enhance their economic well-being.
+Propel, Inc. is a software development company based in Brooklyn, New York, established in 2014.
+The company focuses on creating mobile applications aimed at improving the financial health of low-income Americans.
+Its primary product, Providers, is a free app designed for EBT cardholders, enabling them to manage their government benefits, such as SNAP and rental assistance.
+The app also helps users track their finances, save on essential purchases, and earn cash through various incentives.
+Propel's mission is to empower individuals by providing tools that facilitate better budgeting and financial management.

 SeedFi